codemix/yii2-dockerized/README.md

 ### 3.2.1 Running yiic Commands

-If you need to run yiic commands you simply execute them in the running development container:
+If you need to run yiic commands you execute them in the running development
+container:

 ```sh
 docker-compose exec web ./yiic migrate/create add_column_name